pocesar/angular-errorlookup/README.md

 ![NO NO NO NO!
 HELL NO!](https://i.imgur.com/9utgk.gif)

-This doesn't tie you with a controller or directives, it's an application-wide error messages service!
+This doesn't tie you with a controller or directives, it's an application-wide error messages service with helper directives for the heavy lifting!

 **This module aims to provide a D.R.Y. interface for your errors, and.... are you ready for it?**